CareWithConfidence/carewithconfidence.github.io/_courses/efaw-1-day.md

 *be able to recognise and assist a casualty with external bleeding *be able to manage a casualty who is suffering from shock.
 *be able to manage a casualty with a minor injury.

-Learner entry requirements:

-No previous training required to attend this course, just a willingness to learn.